jd12/grocery-simulator-student/README.md

 **Note**: For this portion of the assignment, you may not use any of the provided Collection classes provided by the java standard API.
 A list of them can be seen in the “All Known Subinterfaces” and “All Known Implementing Classes” of the following URL: http://docs.oracle.com/javase/7/docs/api/java/util/Collection.html

-## Part Three: Implement a NormalLine and an ExpressLine
+## Part Three: Implement NormalLine and ExpressLine
 The `simulator.checkout.CheckoutLineInterface` extends `QueueInterface<Shopper>`.
 That is, it is just a queue for shoppers to stand in while they wait to be processed.
 However, there are a few additional requirements for this interface.

 First, it defines a `canEnterLine`.
 This method determines if a shopper is allowed to enter a particular line.
 This can be used to represent special lines such as “15 items or less”.